 It all started in the late 1950’s in the living room of Doug and Dot MacLeod.
 A group of Lutherans from Westborough and the surrounding area wanted a Lutheran church here.
-Someone knew Pastor Albers, the mission executive of the Atlantic District of the Lutheran Church–Missouri Synod.
-So they started lobbying him for a new congregation.
+Someone had a connection to Pr.
+Albers, the mission executive of the Atlantic District of the Lutheran Church–Missouri Synod, and so they started lobbying him for a new congregation.
 In April, 1959, the Rev. Frederick Puelle arrived to start canvassing the neighborhood.

 GSLC holds first service on January 17, 1960

-On January 17, 1960, Good Shepherd held our first worship services.
-We met in the Forbes Community House.
-Eighty-four people came!
-The very next Sunday, we started our first Sunday School classes with 30 children!
-Clearly, we were off to a good start.
+On January 17, 1960, Good Shepherd held its first worship services.
+Eighty-four people gathered met in the Forbes Community House.
+The very next Sunday, we started our first Sunday School classes with 30 children.
+What a hopeful beginning!

 The years since then have been full of growth, new ministries, and the changes that accompany a vibrant congregation.

 A congregation always being made new

 In 1976, the congregation went through a big change.
 Throughout the 1970s, while the Lutheran Church-Missouri Synod became more conservative, Good Shepherd felt called be more welcoming to a wider variety of people.
 Our congregation left the LC-MS and are now members of the Evangelical Lutheran Church in America.
 As a Reconciling in Christ congregation, we believe it is our call and our delight to welcome people of all ages, races, ethnicity, economic categories, marital status, gender and orientations.
 At Good Shepherd, everyone is welcome to the Lord’s table.